truongng201/ALU-Design/Readme.md

 ### Example

-The input file should look like this:
+The input file should look like this (the type of the input should be decimal):

 ```txt
 A[32] B[32] Op[4] Sa[5]